-So you have been traveling long-term around the world.
+So you have been non-stop traveling around the world.
 You have come across various museums, quaint streets, pristine oceans, lush hills, and coffee shops.
 All of those are things that you expect to see during your travels.
 But one day, all of the excitement started to fade, and those beautiful seascapes, the scent of the ocean, and the nice attractions do not impress you anymore.
 Exploring the neighborhood sounds like a chore.
-You spend more time lounging on your bed or, the hostel’s couch, and you start feeling drained.
+You spend more time lounging on your bed or, the hostel’s couch, and you start feeling fatigue.
 You prefer talking to your friends and family back home than exploring new places.
 There are loads to visit in the city, but you just do not feel like checking them out anymore.

 The disappearance of the feeling of excitement is the first sign of travel burnout.
 If not managed well, it may cause frustration and even anger over unexpected issues on the road.

 I have had travel burnout several times during my travels.